-Duck models exported as .ass files and imported as a Procedural
+Duck model exported as .ass file and imported as a procedural

-You can export any object as an .ass file.
-A Procedural (also called stand-in, proxy or placeholder) references the .ass file on disk (or other procedural formats supported by Arnold such as .abc, .obj, .ply, etc).
+You can export any object as a .ass file.
+A procedural (also called stand-in, proxy or placeholder) references the .ass file on disk (or other procedural formats supported by Arnold such as .abc, .obj, .ply, .usd etc).
 They allow you to keep your working scene light and workable by deferring the loading of geometry data until render time.

 During export, Arnold's current render settings will be used.
 Therefore, you should finalize these settings before exporting the Stand-in.
 For example, you should choose whether you wish to export with motion blur enabled or not.